k-e-w/k-e-w.github.io/_includes/page/kate-resume.md

 ## Training & Facilitation

+- Taught 2 multi-week UX courses for Designation, a Chicago UX bootcamp.
 - Facilitated eight-week internal digital strategy training for management team at Abelson Taylor.
 - Facilitated internal engagement training sessions for more than 2,500 Walmart employees and 100 attorneys and staff with Alston+Bird.